paulxu1234/ameba_docs/source/application_note/mp_image.rst

         RDP Enable
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-        When RDP is enabled and you need to switch from normal image to MP image, MP image must be re\-built with both RDP and TrustZone enabled.
+        When RDP is enabled and you need to switch from normal image to MP image, MP image must be re-built with both RDP and TrustZone enabled.
 The steps are shown below:

         1. Modidy manifest.json located in \ ``{SDK}\amebadplus_gcc_project``\ .